Expansivity theory and Sendov's conjecture: Distribution of the boundary points of expansion

-\begin{remark} With this new tool available, we can now establish a uniform version of the diminishing state of the mass of phases of an expansion for certain types of expansions whose phase boundaries are produced from the expansion of some part of the boundary.
-We state this result in a more formal manner but at the compromise of taking sufficiently small boundaries. \end{remark}
+\begin{remark} With this new tool available, we can now establish a uniform version of the diminishing state of the mass of phases of an expansion whose phase boundaries are produced from the expansion of some part of the boundary.
+We state this result at the compromise of taking sufficiently small boundaries. \end{remark}